cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > including large scale web infrastructure, genomics analysis software,
 > an art project on the blockchain.

-Matt and John both studied computer science at the University of Toronto.
+Matt and John both studied computer science at the University of Toronto, Canada.
-John also went on to get a PhD in Electrical Engineering and Genetics at Columbia University.
+John also went on to get a PhD in Electrical Engineering and Genetics at Columbia University, New York City, United States.

 They both co-founded Docracy,
 "the largest open-source repository of legal documents on the web" in September of 2011, which was later acquired by eversign.